jdittrich/StatistikFalschGemacht/p-value.rst

 ..
 [Kramer:2005in] Krämer, Walter, and Gerd Gigerenzer.
 "How to confuse with statistics or: The use and misuse of conditional probabilities."
 Statistical Science (2005): 223-230.

 ..
 [Bramwell:2006er] Bramwell, Ros, Helen West, and Peter Salmon.
 "Health professionals' and service users' interpretation of screening test results: experimental study."
 BMJ 333.7562 (2006): 284.

+..[Smith:1987uz] Smith, David Gary, et al. "Impact of multiple comparisons in randomized clinical trials."
+The American journal of medicine 83.3 (1987): 545-550.